Procambarus clarkii: Ecology

+In 2007, troglomorphic specimens of P. clarkii were found in central Portugal in the karst springs of the Rio Anços in the Sicó massif and of the Alviela River in the Estremenho massiff.
+In 2011, another cave-dwelling population was discovered in caves in the San Giuliano Terme municipality in the Province of Pisa in Italy.
+Both localities consist of karst landscapes with extensive cave formations.
+The Portuguese population is entirely depigmented, although pigmented specimens are present in nearby surface streams; the deepest recorded specimen was a male recovered at a depth of 240 m.
+53% of Italian specimens displayed a blue-white coloration.
+The greater presence of pigmented individuals suggests either a more recent entrance, an external source of carotenoids, or movement between surface and underground waters.
+Collectively, these potations make up the first recorded instances of troglodytic crayfish in Europe.
+The invasive crayfish have the potential to pose an environmental threat to native stygobitic fauna, due to the crayfish's recorded ability to prey on diverse sources of food and the highly restricted ranges of native cave fauna.

 Economic importance

 Harvests of P. clarkii for food account for a large majority of the crayfish produced in the United States and elsewhere.
 Crayfish farming began in Louisiana in the 18th century, taking place in rice fields in a concurrent or alternate culture system.
 The concurrent polyculture of rice and crayfish combination makes good use of land, resources, equipment and infrastructure already being used for rice production.

 However, crayfish production has decreased in recent years due to an increase of imports from China, which is now the world's leading producer of farmed crayfish using a rice-based system.
 A number of species of crustaceans were introduced to China to create markets for aquaculture and because they are better adapted to growing in a rice field than native fish species.
 Rice-fish farming originated in China and is once again growing as the yields from Green Revolution practices used to grow rice are no longer increasing, and resources such as land and water are becoming more limited.
-Crayfish are also cultivated as animal feed for poultry farms, fish farms and bullfrog farms, or used to add into organic fertilizers.
+Crayfish are also cultivated as animal feed for poultry farms, fish farms and Chinese edible frog farms, or used to add into organic fertilizers.

 P. clarkii has also been introduced elsewhere for cultivation, such as Spain, where its success is attributable to its ability to colonize disturbed habitats that would be unsuitable for the native crayfish (Astacus astacus).
 P. clarkii is also marketed by biological supply companies for teaching and research.
 P. clarkii also exhibits different colour morphs, including white, blue and orange, which are commonly sold in pet stores.

 The introduction of P. clarkii has also resulted in economic losses in some regions.
 In the Baixo Mondego region of Portugal, it caused a decrease in 6.3% of profits in rice fields.
 However, this was on a wet-seeded field.
 All negative effects of crayfish can be avoided if adult crayfish are separated from the seed and seedlings.